By Rick Steves and Gene Openshaw

-Some people actually try to “do” Rome in a day.
-Crazy as that sounds, if all you have is a day, it’s one of the most exciting days Europe has to offer.
+Some people actually try to "do" Rome in a day.
+Crazy as that sounds, if all you have is a day, it's one of the most exciting days Europe has to offer.
 Start at 8:30 at the Colosseum.
-Then explore the Forum, hike over Capitoline Hill, and cap your “Caesar Shuffle” with a visit to the Pantheon.
-After a quick lunch, taxi to the Vatican Museum (the lines usually die down mid-afternoon, or you can reserve a visit online in advance).
-See the Vatican Museum, then St. Peter’s Basilica (open until 19:00 April–Sept).
-Taxi back to Campo de’ Fiori for dinner.
+Then explore the Forum, hike over Capitoline Hill, and cap your "Caesar Shuffle" with a visit to the Pantheon.
+After a quick lunch, taxi to the Vatican Museums (the lines usually die down mid-afternoon, or you can reserve a visit online in advance).
+See the Vatican Museums, then St. Peter's Basilica (open until 19:00 April–Sept).
+Taxi back to Campo de' Fiori for dinner.
 Finish your day lacing together all the famous floodlit spots.
 Note: This busy plan is possible only if you ace the line-avoidance tricks outlined in my Rome guidebook.

 Rome in Two to Three Days

 On the first day, do the “Caesar Shuffle” from the Colosseum to the Forum, then over Capitoline Hill to the Pantheon.
 After a siesta, join the locals strolling from Piazza del Popolo to the Spanish Steps.
-On the second day, see Vatican City (St. Peter’s, climb the dome, tour the Vatican Museum).
+On the second day, see Vatican City (St. Peter’s, climb the dome, tour the Vatican Museums).
 Have dinner on the atmospheric Campo de’ Fiori, then walk to the Trevi Fountain and Spanish Steps.
 With a third day, add the Borghese Gallery (reservations required) and the Capitoline Museums.

 Rome in Seven Days

 Rome is a great one-week getaway.
 Its sights can keep even the most fidgety traveler well entertained for a week.

 Morning — National Museum of Rome and the nearby Baths of Diocletian.
 Afternoon — the “Dolce Vita Stroll” (outlined in my guidebook) followed immediately by the Trastevere Walk.
 Enjoy dinner in Trastevere.

 Side-trip to Ostia Antica (closed Mon).
 In the evening, follow my book’s “Heart of Rome” walk from Campo de’ Fiori to the Spanish Steps to enjoy the after-dark scene.